 Certain converters do have a specific sound if you push them, like the stuff by Burl Audio, which sounds really good for recording.
 But for mixing, I probably wouldn’t use that kind of stuff because what I’m hearing isn’t necessarily what’s going to print in the box.
-You’re making decisions based on what the converter is showing you, so unless you’re printing the analog signal out of the computer and recording it back in again, I wouldn’t want to be listening to that.
+I’m making decisions based on what the converter is showing me, so unless I’m printing the analog signal out of the computer and recording it back in again, I wouldn’t want to be listening to that.
 So I just use the Avid converters.

 On the microphone side, I see the Sony C800 pop up a lot for you on vocals.
 Is that still a go-to for you?

 Yes, it is.
 I think that mic goes through phases of being cool and uncool.
-But I think it’s on the upswing again, haha.
+But I think it’s on the upswing again.

 I often use things like the U47, U67, 251 and C12.
 As far as modern mics go, I like the Blue Bottle.
 It’s big and can be difficult to place, but it’s won many shootouts.